Communal bins for flats

 - their collection day and frequency (weekly or fortnightly)

 - the number of containers at the property

 Ordering communal Eurobins

-Property Managers can purchase the bins upfront from Barking and Dagenham or procure on yearly hire.
-The current bin hire charges for Euro bins are £150 per year.
+Property Managers are required to hire Eurobins from Barking and Dagenham.
+The current hire charges for Euro bins are £150 per year.

 Please note that it will take 6 weeks to deliver your bins from when an order is received.